-Welcome to the Department of Modern and Classical Languages and Literature at the University of South Alabama!
-The programs offered by the Department are essential to the university's mission of enhancing students' understanding of other cultures and preparing them to thrive in a global society.
-Our interdisciplinary curriculum integrates language study with culture and area studies, literature, linguistics, history as well as other disciplines and prepares our students to take their place as participants, leaders and innovators in an increasingly interconnected world.
-In equipping our students with proficiency in a second or a third language, we strive to help them widen their horizons and escape a narrow, monolingual view of the world.
-Competency in other languages is the key to understanding other cultures and, in turn, makes possible a deeper understanding of one's own culture and language.
+The programs offered by the Department of Modern and Classical Languages and Literature in the College of Arts and Sciences are essential to South’s mission to enhance student understanding of other cultures and prepare graduates to thrive in a global society.
+Our interdisciplinary curriculum integrates language study with culture and area studies, literature, linguistics, history, as well as other disciplines, to prepare students to take their place as participants, leaders and innovators in an increasingly interconnected world.
+By equipping South graduates with proficiency in a second or a third language, we strive to broaden student horizons by escaping a narrow, monolingual view of the world.
+Competency in other languages is key to understanding other cultures and, in turn, makes possible a deeper understanding of one's own culture and language.

 The Department of Modern and Classical Languages and Literature recommends that all students with prior language training (in high school or through other means) complete a placement test if they intend to continue studying a foreign language at the University of South Alabama.
 The purpose of testing is diagnostic: it assesses students' current language abilities in order to match them to the course most suitable for that level.

 The Foreign Languages Departmental Honors Program offers motivated and focused undergraduate students the opportunity to develop research and communication skills in preparation for a graduate or professional career.
 Students successfully completing the departmental honors program will be awarded a certificate indicating that they have been awarded “ Honors in foreign Languages.”